Data-driven spectral turbulence modeling for Rayleigh-B\'enard convection: Spectrum-preserving forcing

-The proposed prediction-correction method is of the same form as Fourier domain Kalman filtering \cite{majda2012filtering, harlim2008filtering}.
-The approach can be understood as a steady-state filter with a prescribed gain $\alpha_j\Delta t / \tau_{k, l}$, for each $k, l$ separately.
-By defining a prediction and an observation, the approach can be placed in the context of data assimilation.
-At each sub-stage of the RK3 scheme, the prediction is obtained by evolving the velocity fields according to the coarse-grid discretization.
+The proposed prediction-correction method is of the same form as Fourier domain Kalman filtering \cite{majda2012filtering, harlim2008filtering}. \sre{By defining a prediction and an observation, the approach can be understood as a steady-state filter with a prescribed gain factor and can be placed in the context of data assimilation.
+The only necessary parameters are the means $\mu_{k,l}$, the variances $\sigma^2_{k,l}$ and the correlation times $\tau_{k,l}$, which are interpreted as follows. } At each sub-stage of the RK3 scheme, the prediction is obtained by evolving the velocity and temperature fields according to the coarse-grid discretization.
 The `observation' then consists of velocity or temperature fields sampled from the reference statistically stationary state.
 For stochastic nudging, these are velocity or temperature fields where the magnitudes of the Fourier coefficients are drawn from normal distributions with mean $\mu_{k,l,\mathrm{stoch}}$ and variance $\sigma^2_{k,l}$.
-In the deterministic case, the observation consists of these fields with Fourier coefficients of prescribed magnitudes $\mu_{k,l, \mathrm{det}}$.
+In the deterministic case, the observation consists of these fields with Fourier coefficients of prescribed magnitudes $\mu_{k,l, \mathrm{det}}$. \sre{The prediction is subsequently nudged towards the observation by correcting the predicted magnitudes of the Fourier coefficients.
+The weight of the model, often referred to as the `gain', is determined by $\alpha_j\Delta t / \tau_{k, l}$, for each $k, l$ separately.}